Gloria-21/yoga-project/README.md

       [Contact-Desktop](/doc/screenshots/contact-img.png)

-    * At the very end of the form the user will find a Submit button that will lead to the Success page
+    * At the very end of the form, the user will find a Submit button that will lead to the Success page
     * Also on the footer of each page the user will find links to the Yoga project social media.

 ### Fixed Bugs

-This is my first ever project coding on my own.
-So far I am finding it challenging as I am trying to put in use what I have learnt on the course so far as well as keep discovering new functionalities on Boostrap and CSS.
+This has been my first ever project coding on my own.
+It has been challenging to say the least and a true learning curve as I had to use the knowledge learned in the course as well as introducing the new functionalities found on Boostrap and CSS

-* My Navbar has been problematic from the beginning as I used navbar-light and bg-light and when I tried to apply my styling to the CSS sheet I was not able ot override boostrap styling.
+* My Navbar has been problematic from the beginning as I used navbar-light and bg-light and when I tried to apply my styling to the CSS sheet I was not able to override Bootstrap styling.
 Looking for an answer I found !important, which worked perfectly until I was informed that is considered bad practice.
-I decided to delete the two boostrap classes that there were being problematic and once that was done all the styling on CSS started to work.
-That have shown me the importance of understanding the different classes that boostrap has on offer.
+I decided to delete the two Bootstrap classes that there were being problematic and once that was done all the styling on CSS started to work.
+That has shown me the importance of understanding the different classes that Bootstrap has on offer.

 * I have problems also with the sizes of the images.
-First of all I made a mistake on my HTML structure as I missed the first part of the link on my src class.
-Also looking on CCS-tricks I found a way to use as a background, that it wasn't my initial thought.
+First of all, I made a mistake on my HTML structure as I missed the first part of the link in my src class.
+Also looking at CCS-tricks I found a way to use it as a background, that wasn't my initial thought.
 That structure didn't work on my design as it was too cluttered but made me think of a smaller image and then write the welcome message on it.
-To do so I created the jumbotron class, there was few issues with the image not matching the size of the jumbotron that were sorted after consulting [Stackoverflow webpage](https://stackoverflow.com/questions/31147543/how-to-fit-100-of-an-image-to-a-jumbotron).
-I realised that container instead container-fluid would suit the project better for the result I had planned.
-Also I had to do some adjustment on the margins to get the design to be responsive
+To do so I created the jumbotron class, there were few issues with the image not matching the size of the jumbotron that were sorted after consulting [Stackoverflow webpage](https://stackoverflow.com/questions/31147543/how-to-fit-100-of-an-image-to-a-jumbotron).
+I realized that container instead of container-fluid would suit the project better for the result I had planned.
+Also, I had to do some adjustment on the margins to get the design to be responsive

-* When I added the cards for the schedules and the online courses to my features they shown one underneath the other.
-I reviewed the grid for the cards and I managed to get a responsive side by side result on my desktop/tablet layout following the [boostrap cheat-sheet](https://hackerthemes.com/bootstrap-cheatsheet/).
-After adding the Jumbotron class, I have encounter some issues as the cards weren't being responsive anymore and the footer out of place as well.
-I targeted the margin left to align the site and make it responsive, after that it worked correctly.
+* When I added the cards for the schedules and the online courses to my features they showed one underneath the other.
+I reviewed the grid for the cards and I managed to get a responsive side-by-side result on my desktop/tablet layout following the [boostrap cheat-sheet](https://hackerthemes.com/bootstrap-cheatsheet/).
+After adding the Jumbotron class, I have encountered some issues as the cards weren't being responsive anymore, and the footer out of place as well.
+I targeted the margin-left to align the site and make it responsive, after that it worked correctly.

-* The table created for the schedule.html wasn't responsive on mobile or table as the footer was not covering the the same area than the table.
+* The table created for the schedule.html wasn't responsive on mobile or tablet as the footer was not covering the same area as the table.
 I added div style="overflow-x:auto;" as seen on [w3school webpage](https://www.w3schools.com/howto/howto_css_table_responsive.asp)

 * The modal header has been problematic when I have tried the validator as my initial code with a 'p' element being a child of a 'h4' wasn't correct.
 I did find the answer on [strackoverflow](https://stackoverflow.com/questions/50026151/bootstrap-4-add-a-subtitle-to-a-modal/50026307) using 'br' and 'small' instead.

-### Suported screens and browsers
+### Supported screens and browsers

-Google Chrome: website worked as expected
+* Google Chrome: website worked as expected
-Firefox: website worked as expected
+* Firefox: website worked as expected
-Microsoft Edge: website worked as expected
+* Microsoft Edge: website worked as expected

 ## Deployment